LucasWanJZ/Blade-Of-Honor/README.md

-# JavaScript Fighting Game
+# Blade Of Honour

-Welcome to this simple JavaScript Fighting Game!
+Welcome to Blade of Honour!
 This project is a browser-based fighting game developed using HTML, CSS, and JavaScript.

 ## Table of Contents